rumca-js/Django-link-archive/README_install.md

 Memcached is required for the memory locking to work.

 These programs are installed by make installsysdeps rule.

-## User

-This program allows to configure super user using a rule.

-You can create super user manually, as usual in Django [https://www.geeksforgeeks.org/how-to-create-superuser-in-django/](https://www.geeksforgeeks.org/how-to-create-superuser-in-django/)

 ## Using Apache